Profilen, SWE 8971

 Profilen was a fast sailor.
-A victory at the Gotland Runt Race and she held a total second place at the World Champiniships outside Helsinki in the last long offshore race when she unfortunately had to quit in the hard wind due to an accident.
+She won the Gotland Runt Race and she held second place at the World Championships in Helsinki in the last long offshore race when she unfortunately had to quit in the hard wind due to an accident.

 Another advantage was the production time: Just "clicking" profiles together was expected to speed up the production time.
 And Profilen – the first ever one-off – was built in three months from the day the first profiles arrived.

 The 3/4-tonner Profilen created a lot of international attention at the races where she participated.

 Here at her home waters outside Västerås, Sweden.

 A marketing challenge for SAPA and Peter Norlin